Zero-one law of orbital limit points for weighted shifts: Abstract

 \section{Abstract}

-Chan and Seceleanu have shown that if a weighted shift on $\ell^p(\mathbb{Z})$ admits an orbit with a non-zero limit point then it is hypercyclic.
+Chan and Seceleanu have shown that if a weighted shift operator on $\ell^p(\mathbb{Z})$, $1\leq p<\infty$, admits an orbit with a non-zero limit point then it is hypercyclic.
 We present a new proof of this result that allows to extend it to very general sequence spaces.
-Under a stronger assumption on the orbit we also obtain that the weighted shift is chaotic.
+In a similar vein we show that, in many sequence spaces, a weighted shift with a non-zero weakly sequentially recurrent vector has a dense set of such vectors; but an example on $c_0(\Z)$ shows that such an operator is not necessarily hypercyclic.
+On the other hand, we obtain that weakly sequentially hypercyclic weighted shifts are hypercyclic.
+Chan and Seceleanu have moreover shown that if an adjoint multiplication operator on a Bergman space admits an orbit with a non-zero limit point then it is hypercyclic.
+We extend this result to very general spaces of analytic functions, including the Hardy spaces.